Mini-Reviews of “Everybody’s Talking About Jamie,” “Come From Away,” “On Broadway” and Home Video Spotlight

-(Rated PG-13 for thematic elements, strong language and suggestive material.
-Opens exclusively at the Plaza Theatre on September 10 and available on Amazon Prime starting September 17.)
+Rated PG-13 for thematic elements, strong language and suggestive material.
+Opens exclusively at the Plaza Theatre on Sept.
+10 and available on Amazon Prime starting Sept.
+17.

 The premise: In this feel-good musical inspired by true events, Jamie New (Max Harwood) is an English teenager who dreams of becoming a drag queen.
 His best friend Pritti (Lauren Patel) and his supportive mother (Sarah Lancashire) encourage him to pursue his goal, while former drag legend Miss Loco Chanelle (Richard E. Grant) agrees to be his mentor.